caleorourke/canary/README.md

 ## Prerequisites

-Greysuit is hosted on GitHub using [GitHub Pages](http://pages.github.com).
+Canary is hosted on GitHub using [GitHub Pages](http://pages.github.com).
 It can be served locally using [Jekyll](http://jekyllrb.com) with __Ruby 2.0.0__ or greater.
 [Click here](http://www.ruby-lang.org/en/installation) to download and install Ruby.
 If you have Ruby, but aren’t sure which version, run `ruby -v`.

 ## Quick Install

 Clone from GitHub and go into the directory.

 ```
-$ git clone -b gh-pages https://github.com/caleorourke/greysuit.git
+$ git clone -b gh-pages https://github.com/caleorourke/canary.git
-$ cd greysuit
+$ cd canary
 ```

 Install Grunt's CLI.